AVSLab/basilisk/docs/source/Quick-Start/bskPrinciples/bskPrinciples-5.rst

    :linenos:
    :lines: 18-

 After the simulation runs for 10s, the stand-alone message data is changed and written into the message object.
+Note that the stand-alone message object itself doesn't have to be re-created as this is still working and connected to the desired modules.
+Rather, we only have to update the content of the message.

-After this the simulation stop time is extended for an additional 10s to 20s total and the simulation is executed again.
+Next this the simulation stop time is extended for an additional 10s to 20s total and the simulation is executed again.
 The resulting plot of the module output message is shown below.

 .. image:: /_images/Scenarios/bsk-5.svg